 - Vinoteca Museo Los Patios de Beatas: for a late-afternoon glass of Pago El Espino 2013 (a full red wine of petit verdot, tempranillo & merlot) from local bodega Cortijo Los Aguilares.
-I wanted to try the Sedella (romé & grenache) but it was only available by the bottle… 5pm was far too early to get through a bottle.
+I wanted to try the Sedella (romé & grenache) but it was only available by the bottle.

-- La Cosmopolita for my first dinner, where I ate fresh, seasonal artichokes cooked in butter and with thinly sliced raw tocino, or bacon, from the belly… not a dish pretty enough to Instagram, but delicious.
+- La Cosmopolita for an evening meal, and where I ate fresh, seasonal artichokes cooked in butter and with thinly sliced raw tocino, or bacon, from the belly… not a dish pretty enough to Instagram, but delicious.

 - La Mallorquina for fresh goats’ cheese from the town of Rueda.

 - La Canesta for the local cateto bread, a white, round rustic-style bread, from one of the best bakeries in town, and the local speciality of torta loca, translated as the ‘mad tart’, which made for an excellent pick-me-up sugar boost.

 - The Picasso Museum, housed in the old palace of the Count of Buenavista.
 I share the same birthday as Picasso, 25 October, so he is always an artist close to my heart.

 - The Carmen Thyssen Museum, which time did not permit me to visit.